 Uaroo Station

-In 2015, Andrew and Nicola Forrest's Minderoo Group commissioned Thompson Longhorn to design, fabricate and supply an automated handling facility and feed pens on a remote greenfield site at its Uaroo Station near Onslow, in WA's Pilbara region.
+In 2015, Andrew and Nicola Forrest's Minderoo Group commissioned Thompson Longhorn to design, fabricate and supply an automated handling facility and feed pens on a remote greenfield site at Uaroo Station near Onslow, in WA's Pilbara region.
 The station is currently being managed with neighbouring Nanutarra Station under Minderoo South.

-The project consists of a processing facility, spelling yard, point of sale for Minderoo cattle and a transit yard where local producers will be able to spell, re-hydrate and weigh cattle destined for the Harvey Beef abattoir.
-"The project also incorporates feeding facilities and a trade certified weigh-bridge that has the capacity to weigh up to 20 tonnes of live cattle at a time," Byron Wolff.
+The project consists of a processing facility and a spelling yard.
+It’s also a point of sale for Minderoo cattle as well as a transit yard where local producers will be able to spell, re-hydrate and weigh cattle destined for the Harvey Beef abattoir.

 A pneumatic weaner cradle is attached through a weaner lane which comes from the crowding yard in the core centre.
 This is used when processing calves and weaners for ear tagging, castrating, dehorning and branding.